Sarah Lucas: Exhibitions

 In 2013 the Whitechapel Gallery in East London hosted a retrospective of Lucas' work.
+Tabish Khan writing for Londonist said about the exhibition: “Though it's the sexually charged art that dominates this exhibition, Lucas is at her most powerful when exercising restraint and subtlety”.

-In 2015 Sarah Lucas represented Britain at the 56th Venice Biennale with SCREAM DADDIO.
+In 2015 Sarah Lucas represented Britain at the 56th Venice Biennale with I SCREAM DADDIO.
 She was interviewed by close friend Don Brown during the installation of the exhibition.

-In September 2018, The New Museum presented the first American survey of Lucas’ work in the exhibition "Sarah Lucas: Au Naturel".
-Lucas has also created new sculptural works for the exhibition, including This Jaguar's Going to Heaven (2018), a severed 2003 Jaguar X-Type—the car’s back half burned and its front half collaged with cigarettes—and VOX POP DORIS (2018), a pair of eleven-foot-tall thigh-high platform boots cast in concrete.
+In September 2018, The New Museum presented the first American survey of Lucas' work in the exhibition "Sarah Lucas: Au Naturel".
+Lucas has also created new sculptural works for the exhibition, including This Jaguar's Going to Heaven (2018), a severed 2003 Jaguar X-Type—the car's back half burned and its front half collaged with cigarettes—and VOX POP DORIS (2018), a pair of eleven-foot-tall thigh-high platform boots cast in concrete.
 The exhibition traveled to the Hammer Museum in Los Angeles in June 2019.

 The National Gallery of Australia's 2021-22 Know My Name Exhibition Part Two features the work Installation of Project 1: Sarah Lucas, as well as her first self-portraits, Eating a Banana.

 Numerous works by Lucas feature in the exhibition Big Women at the firstsite gallery in Colchester in the UK in Spring 2023.
+In September 2023 an exhibition of her work opened at the Tate Britain.
+Writing about the Tate Britain exhibition Tabish Khan, writing for Culture Whisper, described the show as “It’s a show that’s playful, sexually charged and at times extremely dark".

+In 2024, the Kunsthalle Mannheim shows a solo-exhibition of her works, curated by Luisa Heese.